 Cultural immersion is one of the main tenets of a VBT vacation.
 While each itinerary includes organized group activities—like cooking classes, visits with craftsmen, and home-hosted meals—designed to bring you closer to the traditions of your destination; you’ll also have plenty of free time to explore on your own.
 Try ordering a meal in a foreign language, saying "hello" to a passerby, or visiting an outdoor market to buy fresh ingredients for a homemade lunch.
 And if you take our trip extensions in world-renowned cities like Barcelona, Prague, Paris or Rome; you’ll love the easy access to museums and historic sites that come with traveling during the off-peak tourist season.

 What our travelers say: “The mountains, lakes and rural settings were beautiful.
 Mid-September meant cooler mornings but less crowds.” – VBT Traveler Bill S. on our Slovenia, Austria & Italy bicycling vacation

-For a limited time you can save up to $700 select fall departures in Europe.
 To request a free VBT catalog and learn more about any of VBT’s other exciting destinations throughout the world, click here.
 If you would like to reserve a vacation or speak with one of our Tour Consultants, please call 800-245-3868.
-They are available Monday-Friday from 8:30am to 6:30pm EST and Saturday from 10:00am – 3:00pm.
+They are available Monday-Friday from 8:30am to 6:30pm ET and Saturday from 10:00am – 3:00pm.